 When the interview process is complete and you have come to your final decisions, you will need to offer the the position contingent on the candidate passing a federal criminal background check.
 Running one just for the state in which you reside is not sufficient.
 You can run a federal background check by mail with the FBI, or with an FBI channeler (authorized and has full access to NCIS) like NationalBackgroundcheck.com.
 Care.com can run the background check for you.

 Something that most of us don’t think of before starting this process is how do we pay our new employee?
 What about taxes?
 If you want to claim childcare expenses on your taxes you will have to pay your nanny legitimately with the proper documentation.
-Websites like Care.com can help you do this, or you can treat your nanny as an independent contractor; pay them pre-tax and provide them with a 1099-MISC form for the total wages that you paid for the year.
-This puts the responsibility of paying taxes on the nanny and it is much more convenient for you.
+Your tax professional can help with this.
+Nannies are considered employees (not independent contractors) and will need to be paid on a W-2.

 That perfect person for your family is out there and waiting for you to find them.
 The individual attention and nurturing that a nanny can provide will keep your mind at ease while you are at work.
 You will be comforted knowing that even though you can’t be with them that they are with someone who loves and cares for them.